 Pete: OK general Chinese.
 Not as good as other favorites.
 Have not been there in a while.

 Pete: Good fish and sushi.
 Have not been back since Penn Ave. opened.

 Roger: Good food, good service.

-Anu: Fish Market: non-sushi quality has been inconsistent lately; many mediocre entrees hiding in the menu.
+Anukul non-sushi quality was been inconsistent; many mediocre entrees hiding in the menu.
 Get sushi or something simple (hong kong style fish).

 - Original Hot Dog Shop ("The O") - Oakland, CMU

 Pete: Transcendent hot dogs.
 More fries than a human can consume.
 Dirty, greasy, possibly dangerous.

 - Outback Steakhouse - North Side, McCandless, others

 Pete: Chain "Australian-themed" steakhouse.
 Good burgers & ribs.

 - Packs & Dogs - Shiloh Street, Mt.
 Washington